-Safety terms and defintions are often surrounded with technical jargon, making them difficult to understand.
-You can download our handy glossary dof safety terms to use when you’re faced with those tricky expressions.
+Safety terms and definitions are often surrounded by technical jargon, making them difficult to understand.
+You can download our handy glossary of safety terms to use when you’re faced with those tricky expressions.

 Disclaimer – these articles are provided to supply general safety information to people responsible for OHS in their organisation.
 They are general in nature and do not substitute for legal and/or professional advice.
 We always suggest that organisations obtain information specific to their needs.
 Additional information can be found at www.workcover.nsw.au